 Why E[max SR*] looks the way it does

 If we draw N values from a standard normal and take the maximum, the expected maximum for large N is approximately Φ⁻¹(1 − 1/N).
-The two-term Bailey-López de Prado formula adds a second-order correction for finite N. For N=100, Φ⁻¹(0.99) ≈ 2.33, so the expected max Sharpe under the null is roughly 2.3 standard errors above zero — and at 5 years of monthly data, one standard error of Sharpe is about 1/√60 ≈ 0.13, so E[max SR*] ≈ 2.3 × 0.13 ≈ 0.30 annualised.
+The two-term Bailey-López de Prado formula adds a second-order correction for finite N. This bracket term is dimensionless: it counts standard errors, not Sharpe units.
+To turn it into an expected-max Sharpe you multiply by the standard error of the Sharpe estimate, which is about 1/√T per period.
+For N=100, the bracket is roughly 2.53, and at 5 years of monthly data one standard error is 1/√60 ≈ 0.13 per period, so the per-period benchmark is 2.53 × 0.13 ≈ 0.33, which annualises to 0.33 × √12 ≈ 1.13.

 Why the denominator includes skew and kurtosis